 What is Section 20

-We are obligated to consult with you regarding your service charge when we know it’s going to go over a certain threshold amount.
+We are obligated to consult with you regarding your service charge when we know it’s going to go over a certain amount.

 Landlords must serve a Section 20 notice to leaseholders when planning on entering a contract longer than 12 months, and where the required contribution from leaseholders is over £100 for a service.